-- Never use wrecker boom to hoist personnel. - Never ride on boom, hook, load or any other device attached to wrecker boom or load line. - DO NOT carry riders outside the cab.
-Riders could fall off the machine. - Do not climb on the truck to access elevated service points.
-Only use approved ladders when accessing the service points on the top of the truck body in a controlled service environment.
+• Do not climb on the truck to access elevated service points.
+Only use approved ladders or grab handles and steps provided on the rear of the unit when accessing the service points on the top of the truck body in a controlled service environment.
+Always maintain 3-point contact, using two hands and one foot or two feet and one hand, when mounting or dismounting.
 These surfaces can become slippery, ensure to keep them and footwear clean and free of debris.